colinbazzano/grokking-algorithms/README.md

 Queues are _FIFO_ (First In, First Out)
 Stacks are _LIFO_ (Last In, First Out)

+Need to find the shortest path in an unweighted graph?
+Use breadth-first search Need to find the shortest path in a weighted graph?
+Dijkstra's algorithm

 ## Binary Search

 Try to guess what number I'm thinking of, 1-100.
 You would not be wise to start at 1 and count up, but better off starting at 50, eliminating half the numbers if I say "too low" or "too high" and then cut the next group in half.